szabgab/perlmaven.com/sites/en/pages/subroutines-and-functions-in-perl.md

 The third one is again very simple, but it is never called in the code and thus it is never executed.
 That's an important point for people not familiar with functions and subroutines.
-Their code - regardless of their location in the file - only gets executed when they are "<b>called</b>" using their name.
+Their code - regardless of their location in the file - only gets executed when they are "**called**" using their name.
 Just as we called the other two functions.